To Rest or Not to Rest? That is the Question

 Today, we look at a really interesting topic with no easy answer: planning the microcycle in elite football.
 More specifically, the association between the programming of days off (i.e., no pitch training, days off-feet) within turnarounds of varying length and its impact on the injury rate in elite soccer.

-While some studies exist on programming practices in soccer, they are generally representative of single club practices and provide only quantitative information.
+While some studies exist on programming practices in soccer, they are generally representative of single club practices dynamics or are based on periodization guides such as those first developed by R. Verheijen (The Original Guide to Football Periodisation, 2014).
 In our latest research paper, we set out to provide some practical recommendations and strategies that can help guide clubs to plan their weeks.

 Surveying Practitioners in Elite Football